Perennialism.

 • Things changed in the early 20th century.
 Traditionalists, starting with Rene Guenon, began to speak of the Perennial Philosophy in French.

-• Then, after the second world war, Alduous Huxley - a British novelist - published a book called 'The Perennial Philosphy'.
+• Then, after the second world war, Alduous Huxley - a British novelist - published a book called 'The Perennial Philosophy'.
 This hinted at the original idea, but was not an authentic understanding or exposition of the Perennial Philosophy.

 • Rene Guenon (ʿAbd al Wāḥid Yaḥyá al Mālikī al Ḥāmidī al Shādhilī), Ananda Coomaraswamy, Frithjof Schuon (`Isa Nur al-Din Ahmad al-Shādhilī al Darqawi al-`Alāwi al-Maryamī) and Seyyed Hossein Nasr write extensively on tradition and the perennial philosophy, revitalizing its real meaning.
 That is how it is defined on this website.